Payment Information

 Attention: Office of Student Financial Services

-• Make credit card payments in person, by phone, or online through Felician Hub.
+- Make credit card payments online through Felician Hub.
 Felician accepts Visa, MasterCard, American Express, and Discover.
 Please be ready to provide the card number, expiration date, and the cardholder’s zip code.
 This information is required to make a credit card payment.

-• Make a payment through the Felician University web site using your student log-in information.
+- Make a payment through the Felician University web site using your student log-in information.
 The payment portion of the web site can be found in the student menu of Felician Hub, in the Financial Information section.
 Felician accepts Visa, MasterCard, American Express and Discover.
-You can also make a payment by electronic check for $1.95 per transaction.
+There is a 2.85% fee for credit card payments.
+There is no fee for electronic checks.
 You need your checking account number and routing number to complete the transaction.
 Enter the proper information and have available funds when making an electronic check transaction – there is a $50 charge for returned electronic checks.

 Employer Sponsored Tuition Assistance Programs